The Owls will play nine home matches this upcoming season

 Donev came to FAU as a student-athlete in 1985.
 He soon made the transition from player to coach and has been instrumental in the evolution of the FAU soccer program.
 He has witnessed and been an integral part of the move from NAIA to NCAA Division II and NCAA Division I, the addition of women's soccer, the construction of five on-campus lighted soccer fields, and the transition from four conference realignments

 A one-year stint in the Atlantic Soccer Conference during the 2007 season proved fruitful as the Owls won their second regular season conference title and first conference tournament title.
 The championship game against Longwood was a nail-biter as the game was tied 1-1 going into a five-shot shootout.
 FAU was able to win the shootout, in part due to a key save by the goalkeeper.
 Donev then faced the challenges of bringing the Owls into the highly competitive Mid-American Conference (MAC) in 2008.
 That year the Owls qualified for the first round of the MAC Tournament.
-In 2013, Donev will lead the team through their first season as a member of Conference-USA.
+In 2013, Donev led the team through their first season as a member of Conference-USA finishing 7-7-2.

 As part of the university's move to Division I, FAU added women's soccer in 1991.
 Donev was instrumental in both adding the team and developing the women's team to a nationally-ranked contender.
 That year also marked the first season FAU played its matches on campus with the addition of two lighted fields, which Donev helped plan and design.
 With Donev again overseeing construction, two more fields were added for the 1996 season.
 A fifth field was completed in 1999 which serves as the current home for FAU's men's and women's soccer games.

 An outstanding collegiate player, Donev was a three-time letter winner at Flagler College, where he earned NAIA All-District 25 honors as a midfielder.
 He then transferred to FAU in 1985 to finish his collegiate playing career.